 Key clicks and thumps are produced

-when suddenly applying a potential to a circuit which causes the current
+when suddenly applying a potential to a circuit which causes the

+quickly to zero.
 If inductance is inserted in the circuit, a time

 "lag" of the building up will result and eliminate or decrease this

 undesirable effect on closing the circuit.
 A combination of capacity

 and resistance will eliminate or bring to a minimum this interference

 quality when the key is being opened.
 Figure 1, Cases 1, 2 and 3,

 "lag" circuit is used upon closing the key, the current suddenly

 rises to its maximum value and quickly drops to zero when the key

 is released.
 This condition is represented in Case 1 of Figure 1.

-When suitable inductance is inserted in series with the
+When suitable inductance is inserted in series with the key, upon

-and Case 2 is the pictorial illustration.
+Case 2 is the pictorial illustration.
 If it becomes necessary to

 suppress arcing between the key contact points by means of a condenser